izabelaBorkowska/to-do-list/README.md

 You can use it to add new tasks and create a list below.
 You can mark your tasks as done and/or remove them from the list.

+New features added:
+-you can mark all tasks as done
+-you can hide/show again completed tasks

 In this project I used:

 - HTML